TracyZhangyr/Minecraft-Geolocator/docs/status.md

 ## Goals

 Now that we have demonstrated that performing coordinate regression prediction on a single image is a viable option, we would like to upscale our project by incorporating several images of a single coordinate.
+Our prototype only used images from 1 direction rather than 4 directions.
 Hopefully, the additional images will provide more information, which may decrease MSE.
 We have also shown in our status report that a simple CNN model outperforms all MLP models we have created.
-We would like to investigate the performance of some CNN architectures such as AlexNet, VGG, and LeNet-5 (the specific CNN architecture to be implemented is subjected to change).
+We would like to investigate the performance of some CNN architectures such as AlexNet, VGG, and LeNet-5 (the specific CNN architecture to be implemented is subjected to change) in our final report.

 ## Challenges

+We anticipate 2 challenges: Machine Learning with multiple images of the same coordinate, and the time/computational cost of training large CNN architectures.
+We will address the problem of having to learn from multiple images of the same coordinate first.
+We will take 4 images (North, South, East, and West) at a 90 degree field of view in the same position and try to develop a machine learning model that performs multi-view learning.
+One potential issue is figuring out how we should adjust our models with the new data format.
+For example, the input shape for multi-view image data would be different from single image data (the one we did in this status report).
+We would solve this problem through reading some papers or looking at some models that implement some form of multi-view learning.
+The second challenge is the time and computational cost for training CNN architectures.
+We created a simple CNN for our status report, and it took around 4 hours to ran 5 fold cross-validation.
+We anticipating building larger networks with a larger dataset for our final report meaning the training time will get longer.
+One solution is to grayscale the image to reduce image dimensions.
+This problem is tricky because performing dimensionality reduction will cause the image to lose some features that may be relevant to regression.
+We would have to find the balance between feature preservation and dimensionality reduction.

 # Resources Used